mmgen/mmgen-wallet/doc/MMGenInstallOfflineBitcoind.md

 Note that in the absence of a blockchain the daemon starts very quickly and uses practically no CPU once running.
-Thus a low-powered computer such as a netbook will serve quite nicely as an offline machine for signing transactions.
+Thus a low-powered computer such as a netbook can serve quite nicely as an offline machine for signing transactions.

 [00]: https://bitcoin.org/en/download